Home buying tips

 8min read

-Paying your mortgage with a credit card might sound like a clever way to earn points or manage short-term cash flow, but it comes with plenty of hidden risks.
-If you’ve ever wondered, Can I pay my mortgage with a credit card?” and whether it’s a smart move, you’re not alone.
+If you’ve ever used a credit card for a major purchase, you may have wondered, Can I pay my mortgage with a credit card?”
+This may sound like a smart way to manage short-term cash flow or earn rewards points, but it comes with plenty of hidden risks.
 We’ll break down exactly how it works, when it might make sense, and why, for most homeowners, safer options are often the better choice.

 Quick Summary